myplant-io/.github/README.md

-# Github Template Repository
+# GitHub Template Repository

-Shared workflow templates (for github actions).
+Shared workflow templates (for GitHub actions).

 :warning: This is a public repo. :warning:
 To learn why this is the case, have a look at the following issue: